DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 75. CSS UPGRADE ASSIGNMENT - STEP 0

 This assignment involves the student setting up the file structure for a CSS upgrade.
 The student created a `CSS` folder within the "one-page-website" directory and a new CSS file named `one-page-website.css`.
 This step reinforces the best practice of separating styling from content.

+#### 76. CSS UPGRADE ASSIGNMENT - STEP 1

+This assignment involved the student applying a `font-family` and a default `font-size` to their website using a new CSS file.
+The student successfully implemented the style rules on the `body` element, which is a modern best practice for ensuring consistent styling across the entire page.
+The student also corrected an error in their HTML file by removing a duplicate `<title>` tag.